Library Membership

 3.4 Institutional Membership

-Institutional memberships are intended to provide staff members of local organizations with access to the Timmins Public Library’s collections, in support of their work.
+Institutional memberships are for organizations such as daycares, classrooms, non-profits or long-term care homes whose principal or director agree to be responsible for the items borrowed.
+They are intended to provide staff members of local organizations with access to the Timmins Public Library’s collections, in support of their work.
 This card offers a check-out limit of 60 items at a time and an extended loan period of 4 weeks.
 No late fees will be charged; however, organizations will be charged for lost or damaged material.
+Items that cannot be accessed on this card include bestsellers, interlibrary loans and eResources (eBooks, eAudioBooks, eMagazines and databases which can be accessed with a regular membership).

 4.0 Expiration

 • Adult and Juvenile Cards expire every 2 years.
-Staff will confirm address information verbally at the time of renewal (no proof of ID is required)
+Staff will confirm address information either verbally or by email at the time of renewal (no proof of ID is required)

 • Internet Access Cards expire annually